These stories feature model programs and successful rural projects that can serve

 - Need: Farmers are highly susceptible to permanent hearing loss due to prolonged exposure to loud machinery and livestock.

-- Intervention: Faculty and students from the audiology department at the University of Wisconsin-Madison supplied earplugs, free hearing testing, and hearing loss prevention education to attendees and participants at a local tractor pull.
+- Intervention: Faculty and students from the audiology department at the University of Wisconsin-Madison supplied earplugs, free hearing testing, and hearing loss prevention education to attendees and participants at an annual tractor pull event.

-- Results: More than 10,000 pairs of earplugs have been distributed, and attendees have been receptive to the hearing conservation education provided by the audiology team.
+- Results: Between 2014 and 2019, the audiology team distributed more than 16,000 pairs of earplugs; attendees were receptive to the hearing loss prevention education provided by the team.

 - Need: To help farmers with disabilities continue farming while protecting their well-being.